riccardo-df/aggTrees/README.md

 # Aggregation Trees
 R package to implement aggregation trees, a nonparametric approach to discovering heterogeneous subgroups in a selection-on-observables framework.
-Additionally, the package provides useful functions to work with `rpart` objects.

 The approach consists of three steps: